Nonlinear integral extension of PID control with improved convergence of perturbed second-order dynamic systems: EXPERIMENTAL EVALUATION

 \section{EXPERIMENTAL EVALUATION}

 The proposed extended nonlinear PID control given by \eqref{eq:3:1} is experimentally evaluated and additionally benchmarked with a standard PID control \eqref{eq:2:2}.
 In addition, the corresponding PD control (i.e. $c = 0$) is also evaluated for highlighting the level of perturbations in the system at hand and, this way, disclosing necessity of the integral control action.
-The common control parameters are assumed the same\footnote{Note that all control gains are normalized by the overall gain $\kappa$ of the double integrator plant, cf. \eqref{eq:3:2:1}, so that $a^* = a/\kappa$, $b^* = b/\kappa$, $c^* = c/\kappa$, $d^* = d/\kappa$.}, while all the parameter values are summarized in Table \ref{tab:1}.
+The common control parameters are assigned to be the same, while all parameter values are summarized in Table \ref{tab:1}.
+Note that all control gains are normalized by the overall gain $\kappa$ of the double integrator plant, cf. \eqref{eq:3:2:1}, so that $a^* = a/\kappa$, $b^* = b/\kappa$, $c^* = c/\kappa$, $d^* = d/\kappa$.

 The experimental laboratory setup used for evaluation of all three controllers is depicted in Figure \ref{fig:4:1}.